saiabhishekgv/titanic_survival_exploration/project_description.md

  - An **HTML** export of the project notebook with the name **report.html**.
 Instructions for exporting to HTML are at the bottom of the notebook; you may need to install the [mistune](https://pypi.python.org/pypi/mistune) package first, e.g. via `pip install mistune` in the terminal.

 Once you have collected these files and reviewed the project rubric, proceed to the project submission page.

-### I'm Ready!
-When you're ready to submit your project, click on the **Submit Project** button at the bottom of the page.

-If you are having any problems submitting your project or wish to check on the status of your submission, please email us at **machine-support@udacity.com** or visit us in the <a href="http://discussions.udacity.com" target="_blank">discussion forums</a>.

-### What's Next?
-You will get an email as soon as your reviewer has feedback for you.
-In the meantime, review your next project and feel free to get started on it or the courses supporting it!